RobertZygmuntLehr/RobertZygmuntLehr/README.md

 ### Data Science Skills

+I am on a journey exploring the world of data science.
 My skill set includes proficiency in Excel, Python, SQL, Tableau, R, and more.
 I am continuously expanding my expertise through a Data Visualization and Analytics BootCamp.

 ### Notable Projects